Eurac Research , Institute for Alpine Environment, Bolzano/Bozen, Italy

 - to evaluate multi-scale management options for resilience, ecosystem services, and functional diversity under scenarios of uncertain disturbances, and

 - Mina M, Del Rio M, Huber MO, Thürig E, Rohner B (2018) The symmetry of competitive interactions in mixed Norway spruce, silver fir and European beech forests.
 Journal of Vegetation Science.
 29:775–787.
-JVS-AVS blog Forest Monitor EFI Resilience blog
+JVS-AVS blog Forest Monitor Resilience blog

 - Mina M, Bugmann H, Klopcic M, Pardos M, Irauschek F, Cordonnier T, Cailleret M (2017) Future ecosystem services from European mountain forests under climate change.
 Journal of Applied Ecology.
 54:389-401.
 Forest Monitor